JetBrains/intellij-sdk-docs/basics/getting_started/creating_an_action.md

 </actions>
 ```

 This fragment of the plugin.xml file demonstrates only some elements you can use in the `<actions>` section to register your actions.
-For information about all elements designed to register your actions, refer to [IntelliJ IDEA Action System](/basics/action_system.md).
+For information about all elements designed to register your actions, refer to [IntelliJ Platform Action System](/basics/action_system.md).

 #### Registering actions from Java code

 Alternatively, you can register your actions from Java code.
-For more information and samples that illustrate how to register actions from Java code, see [IntelliJ IDEA Action System](/basics/action_system.md).
+For more information and samples that illustrate how to register actions from Java code, see [IntelliJ Platform Action System](/basics/action_system.md).

 ### Quick creation of actions

-IntelliJ IDEA provides the New Action wizard that suggests a simplified way of creating actions, with all the required infrastructure.
+The IntelliJ Platform provides the **New Action** wizard that suggests a simplified way of creating actions, with all the required infrastructure.
 The wizard helps you declare the action class and automatically makes appropriate changes to the `<actions>` section of the plugin.xml file.

 Note that you can use this wizard only to add a new action to an existing action group on the main menu or toolbar.
 If you want to create a new action group, and then add an action to this group, follow instructions earlier in this document.